tpadilla10117/quiz_template/README.md

 - Currently no way to reset the game without a hard refresh -> Maybe ass a reset button?
 - App is not mobile-responsive
 - Perhaps a way to see your previous score once the quiz is complete
+- a timer to answer before auto move to next page

 ## Getting Started with Create React App